A huge thank you to all our parents and carers for their support over the last few months

-The Education Welfare Service provides a social work service at Freemantle C of E Community Academy to try and raise attendance across the academy and supporting our children to make the best of all the opportunities they have.
+The Education Welfare Service provides a service to Freemantle C of E Community Academy to try and raise attendance across the academy and support our children to make the best of all the opportunities they have.

 They use a variety of different methods to find out what is causing a young person not to attend school.
 This could be anything from social to emotional and motivational issues.